Chapter 5: Apologies and Acceptances

-“Yeah right, everyone was probably praying I would die.”
+“Yeah, right, everyone was probably praying I would die.”

 Slade was surprised at the worry written on her face and in her voice.
 She had once said she hated kids, now she was worried about her own unborn, “Taisan said she gave you some medicine that would feed the baby while you were unable to eat.
-Does your stomach hurt?”
+Does your body hurt?”